The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/white-mage-guide.md

 Notes;
 - 1-1 port from guide linked in #whm_resources
 - Basic formatting has been done
-- Images need to be added for Opener section
+- Rotation graphics need to be added for Opener section
+  - Elleiana can make one; but need confirmation on info first!
 - Unsure what to do with regards to tooltips
    - Have added screenshots of tooltips to show how the guide was intended; not sure if I should continue with screenshots, or if the API can be pulled directly instead.
 - Source info: https://saltedxiv.com/guides/whm